-If you had £100k invested in a low cost, globally diversified index tracker and you sued the “safe withdrawal rate” of 4%, then you could earn £4000 per year.
+If you had £100k invested in a low-cost, globally diversified index tracker and you used the “safe withdrawal rate” of 4%, then you could earn £4000 per year.
 Or just over £300 per month.
 What could you do with that sort of money?

 The first 100k is the hardest

 Building your first 100k is like rolling a snowball.
-Its start small but slowly and surely it begins to get bigger and bigger gathering momentum.
+It starts small, but slowly and surely, it begins to get bigger and bigger, gathering momentum.

 All you have to do is keep rolling it.
 Or adding to your savings in this context.

 This is the tricky bit and where many give up as they feel, see or think nothing is happening.